Dynamics of Aligning Active Matter: Mapping to a Schr\"odinger Equation and Exact Diagonalization: Reciprocal Interactions

 \section{Reciprocal Interactions}

 In the following two sections, we present explicit results for the relaxational modes and the related masses.
 Where possible, we compare to analytical asymptotics and approximations.
 We start with the case of reciprocal interactions, that is a passive fully connected XY model at finite, very small $N$.
 Indeed, we focus on the case of $N=2$ and increase the system size where needed.
 At asymptotically large $N$, the mean-field theory sketched in the previous section is exact.
 It is very important to note here that this method is only limited by the computational effort to diagonalize the relevant matrices and can be applied to any system size.
 The two-particle dynamics is in that way the most interesting as it is the furthest removed from the regime where mean-field is applicable. \Cref{fig:eigenmodes-spera-comparison} gives the low-end spectrum for the case of nematic interaction ($m=2$) symmetry.
+Apart from the spectrum, we show the relaxation of two eigenmodes pertaining to nematic symmetry for the particular choice of $\avggamma/D=\nicefrac{1}{2}$, of which the symmetric one (central panel, of lesser eigenvalue) is associated to the order parameter, and find excellent agreement between the mapping method and agent-based simulations.
 The approximate masses from linearized statistical field theory~\cite{spera2024} approximate particular eigenmodes, namely those which originate (in the sense of continuation in $\bar{\Gamma}/D$) from the $\exp(\i m \theta_1)+\exp(\i m \theta_2)$ mode as interaction is turned on.
-These are the only Fourier modes with respect to which the order parameter $\expectationvalue{\e^{-\i m \theta_i}}$ is both independent of $i$ and non-zero.
-For finite interaction, these Fourier modes would generally start to contribute to multiple eigenmodes, making a one-to-one identification of an eigenmode with the order parameter spurious.
-However, perturbative arguments given below alongside selection rules stemming from the effective potential dictate that in these ``secondary'' eigenmodes, the order parameter enters only as a higher harmonic, leaving the originally identified eigenmode as the main contributor and thus its eigenvalue as the relevant mass.
-Numerical evidence shows that for $\avggamma=2$, the original eigenmodes contribution to the order parameter is still over $85\%$.
-Apart from the spectrum, we show the relaxation of two eigenmodes pertaining to nematic symmetry, of which the symmetric one (bottom panel, lesser eigenvalue) is associated to the order parameter, and find excellent agreement between the mapping method and agent-based simulations.
+These are the only eigenmodes with respect to which the order parameter $\expectationvalue{\e^{-\i m \theta_k}}$ is both independent of $k$ and non-zero, therefore we refer to them as the principal eigenmodes.
+The order parameter is a particular Fourier mode itself, and as such generally contributes to multiple eigenmodes for non-zero coupling $\avggamma/D$ and there is no direct identification between the eigenmodes and the order parameter.
+Numerical evidence shows, however, that for e.g.\ $\avggamma/D=2$, the principal eigenmodes' contribution to the order parameter is still over $85\%$.
+Since this interaction strength is larger than all $\avggamma/D$ considered e.g.\ in \cref{fig:eigenmodes-spera-comparison}, this value acts a lower bound for the ranges considered.
+This shows that the identified principal eigenmode not only determines the long-time relaxation rates (masses) as argued ealier, but is the dominant contribution to the order parameter.
+The related, more general observation that the long-time (or low-energy) behavior of a linear system is well-captured by a small number of dominant eigenmodes underlies a broad family of so-called reduced basis methods \cite{christiansen2025}.